Lausanne hosted the FIDE World Championship 1998 Final Match Karpov-Anand.

 Lausanne 1998: A peculiar match

-Anand had qualified for the match by winning the big knock-out tournament in Groningen but then had to go immediately to Lausanne to play for the title — without a break or time for preparation.
+Anand had qualified for the match by winning the big knock-out tournament in Groningen in the end of December 1997 but then had to go immediately to Lausanne to play for the title — without a break or time for preparation.

 Karpov was seeded directly into that match, without any qualification stages.

-Garry Kasparov, PCA World Champion, was absent.
-Vladimir Kramnik, then number two in world, too, boycotted the World Championship in Groningen because he did not agree with the privileges given to Karpov.
-Anand, then no. 3 of the world, thus was the highest rated player in Groningen, and he won the knock-out competition in December 1997.
+Kasparov, PCA World Champion, was absent.
+Kramnik, then number two in world, too, boycotted the World Championship in Groningen because he did not agree with the privileges given to Karpov.
+Anand, then no. 3 of the world, thus was the highest rated player in Groningen, and he won.

 Landlord of the beautiful building was Juan Antonio Samaranch, at that time President of the International Olympic Committee.
 He visited the match every day and followed the games.